 %.
 The end of the address is also accepted as a separator.

-In the following example, all separator characters are shown in red:
+In the following example, all separator characters are shown bolded in blue:

 This address can be blocked with the filters

 Any rule that starts with an exclamation mark (!) is considered a comment.
 Adblock Plus ignores this rule for actual blocking, so it’s safe to write whatever you want in the comment.
 You can place a comment rule above a filter to describe its purpose or function, or you can place a comment above your filter list stating your authorship (most filter list authors do this).

 Adblock Plus allows you to specify a number of options to modify the behavior of a filter.
 These options should be separated with a comma (